Mizzac1/Mizzac1/README.md

 ---

-## 🔒 A Quick Note on Code Access
+## 🔒 A Quick Note on Access to my projects.

 The repositories for my main university projects (like the **Braid Software Project** and my **Bachelor's Thesis**) contain the necessary structure and documentation for clarity.

-Due to academic regulations and licensing requirements, the **full source code is not public**.
+Due to academic regulations and licensing requirements, the **full project is not public**.

-**However:** I'm more than happy to provide the complete, documented code and all project files privately upon request during the application process.
+**However:** I'm more than happy to provide all project files and programs privately upon request during the application process.
 Feel free to reach out! 📧

 ---
 *Connect with me via my CV or email!*